-The issues in the Klima DAO smart contract code do not pose a considerable risk.
+The issues found in the NamaFile smart contract code do not pose a considerable risk.
 The writing of the contract is close to the standard of writing contracts in general.
-The low-risk issues found are a control flow decision based on The block.timestamp environment variable.
+The low-risk issues found are control flow decisions based on The block.timestamp environment variable and the potential use of "block.number" as a source of randomness.
 The block.timestamp environment variable is used to determine a control flow decision.
 Note that the values of variables like coinbase, gaslimit, block number, and timestamp are predictable and can be manipulated by a malicious miner.
 Also, keep in mind that attackers know hashes of earlier blocks.
 Don't use any of those environment variables as sources of randomness and be aware that the use of these variables introduces a certain level of trust in miners.